rituals

 What a Couples Retrospective Actually Looks Like (After We Debugged It)

 It took us three more attempts to figure out what worked.
-Here's the format we landed on, and it's nothing like what I do at work:
+The format we landed on is nothing like what I do at work:

 The Setup: Make It Feel Different